Your local RSPCA

 Bournemouth New Forest & District Branch Reg Charity No. 205126

 The clinic offers a low cost service to home owners or rent payers who live in the clinic’s catchment area and are also on certain benefits.
-To qualify to use the clinic proof of address (utility bill), benefit (benefit letter or bank statement) and photo ID (drivers licence, passport or birth certificate) will need to be seen at your first appointment and annually thereafter.
+To qualify to use the clinic proof of address (utility bill), benefit (benefit letter or bank statement) and photo ID (drivers licence, passport) will need to be seen at your first appointment and 6 monthly thereafter.
 If you are not eligible for reduced cost veterinary assistance, we can only provide emergency veterinary assistance at an unsubsidised rate.

 Postcodes covered by the clinic are:

 BH1, BH2, BH3, BH4 BH5, BH6, BH7, BH8, BH9, BH10, BH11, BH23, BH24, BH25, SO40, SO41, SO42, SO43, SO45,

 Universal Credit (standard allowance)

 The clinic is open from 9.00am-4.00pm Monday-Friday.

 Please note we are closed with no vet on site at weekends or bank holidays.